The Philosophy of Furniture: Poe's ideal room

 Poe's ideal room, he says, is oblong, about thirty feet long and twenty-five feet wide.
 It should have only one door, not too wide, with two windows on another side.
-The windows should be large, to the floor, and open into a veranda, with rose wood frames, "more massive than usual."
+The windows should be large, to the floor, and open into a veranda, with rose wood frames, "more massive than usual".
 A double-layer of silver and "exceedingly rich crimson silk" with gold-colored ropes tying them open.
-Those tints of crimson and gold, he says, should be echoed throughout the room to determine its "character."
+Those tints of crimson and gold, he says, should be echoed throughout the room to determine its "character".
 The carpet in particular should match these tones.

 The walls should be papered in a silver gray with small, crimson Arabesque designs.
-On the walls should hang relatively large paintings, "chiefly landscapes," and three or four portraits of women with "ethereal beauty," painted in the manner of Thomas Sully and hung flat on the walls, not with cords.
-Only one mirror should be included in the room and it should be circular and hung "so that a reflection of the person can be obtained from it in none of the ordinary sitting-places of the room."
+On the walls should hang relatively large paintings, "chiefly landscapes", and three or four portraits of women with "ethereal beauty", painted in the manner of Thomas Sully and hung flat on the walls, not with cords.
+Only one mirror should be included in the room and it should be circular and hung "so that a reflection of the person can be obtained from it in none of the ordinary sitting-places of the room".

-He also calls for two large sofas with crimson silk decorated with a modest gold flower pattern with matching "conversation chairs."
+He also calls for two large sofas with crimson silk decorated with a modest gold flower pattern with matching "conversation chairs".
 A rose-wood pianoforte should be left with keys visible.
 The room should also have an octagonal marble table, left uncovered.
-He also recommends "two or three hundred magnificently bound books."
+He also recommends "two or three hundred magnificently bound books".

 Publication history

 "The Philosophy of Furniture" was first published in the May 1840 issue of Burton's Gentleman's Magazine.
-It was later republished in the Broadway Journal on May 3, 1845 as "House of Furniture."
+It was later republished in the Broadway Journal on May 3, 1845 as "House of Furniture".
+It was written during a period in which Poe produced a wide range of works from "extremes of high discourse and slapstick", according to biographer Kenneth Silverman, that included "The Conversation of Eiros and Charmion", "The Business Man", and "The Man That Was Used Up".

 In popular culture

-The Edgar Allan Poe National Historic Site in Philadelphia, Pennsylvania has recreated a room based on "The Philosophy of Furniture."
+The Edgar Allan Poe National Historic Site in Philadelphia, Pennsylvania has recreated a room based on "The Philosophy of Furniture".
 It is the only furnished room at the site.
-Referred to as the "Reading Room," it also contains Poe's collected works (some works in other languages) and audio inspired by Poe.
+Referred to as the "Reading Room", it also contains Poe's collected works (some works in other languages) and audio inspired by Poe.
 The room includes a reproduction of a painting by Sully and an eight-sided table, as Poe recommends.

 Roberto Bolaño's 1996 work Nazi Literature in the Americas cites Poe's "The Philosophy of Furniture" in its entry on the work of fictional Argentine poet Edelmira Thompson de Mendiluce.
 The entry describes her creation of a book entitled Poe's Room.
 This piece takes Poe's essay as its point of departure, leading to Mendiluce's creation of an imperfect replica of the room at her Azul ranch.
 The original essay, as well as her subsequent process of interpretation of its guidelines and the final, somewhat altered result, are dealt with therein.